Rapha-btc/sizable-bitcoin-call/README.md

-- Call option bitcoin, Bitcoin is collateralized
+- Call option Bitcoin, Bitcoin is collateralized
-- Put option bitcoin, the other asset is collateralized (stx / usda)
+- Put option Bitcoin, the other asset is collateralized (stx / usda)

 So there is a mistake in this.
 Bear with me, this is just a draft.